A Quick and Easy Fix for Blocked Sinks and Showers

 Step 3: Don’t forget your gloves

-Rubber gloves are recommended before you begin to plunge.
-This will protect your hands from any unpleasantness that may be lurking in the toilet bowl.
+Before you start plunging, put on some rubber gloves.
+These gloves will protect your hands against any unpleasantness lurking in the toilet bowl.

 Step 4: Plunge Away

-Repeat this motion several times until the blockage clears.
+Continue this motion until you see results.
 Be patient – it may take some time before you see any results.

 If not, go back to step four and repeat until satisfied with clear drainflow through pipes as well as excessive water flow downwards leading out of pipes leading away from home or premises of residence where deemed necessary by local municipality or code regulations.